PCalc, An Origin Story

 Many people using PCalc on their shiny devices today don't realise that the app has been around for a lot longer than they think.
 In some cases, a lot longer than they've been thinking.

-PCalc is twenty years old on the 23rd of December 2012, so I thought I should take the opportunity to look back at how it has evolved over the last two decades.
+twenty thirty years old on the 23rd of December 2022, so I thought I should take the opportunity to look back at how it has evolved over the last two three decades.

 The app you've known for all these years...

 PCalc actually started out in 1992 as a design for a central heating control panel.